Farata/angular2typescript/SecondEdition/readme.md

 This folder contains code samples from the book "Angular Development with TypeScript", Second Edition.
+It's work in progress and we're planning to finish re-writing all code samples in Angular 5 in November 2017.